RChadwick7/FreedomWavePD/README.md

 The code is written in BASCOM BASIC, available at https://www.mcselec.com/ .
 It's not free but if you want to easily program microcontrollers it's worth every penny.
 I purchased a license over 20 years ago and I can't recommend it enough.

 The schematic is in the Hardware folder.
 It looks complicated but it's mainly just wires.
 If you're not inclined to make this point-to-point, I should have a PCB ready to go by the middle of September.
 Be aware the schematic includes a lot of stuff you may not need.
 Multiple connectors are added for the haptic actuators.
 You only need one.
 Also, I added driver IC's for thumbs.
 This isn't implemented.
-It's just there in case tumb actuators turn out to be useful in the future
+It's just there in case thumb actuators turn out to be useful in the future.

+When I finsh the PCB I will go back to finishing the software.

 DISCLAIMER!!!!!!!
 I am NOT a Doctor.
 I don't make any claims that these gloves will do anything, including vibrate.